Planning a Successful LSLR Program

 Engage the CommunityEngaging the community

+The primary objective of a lead service line replacement program (LSLRP) is to protect public health and a successful program requires community participation and public education.
 As Sandy Kutzing puts it, “you can’t have an effective program without community buy-in.”
-The community needs to understand why you’re doing this and how it benefits them—especially when components of the program like entering homes, digging holes in streets, and turning off water for the day can be disruptive but are critical components of this type of program.
+The community needs to understand why you’re doing this and how it benefits them—especially with certain components of the program like entering homes, digging holes in streets, and turning off water for the day which can be disruptive but are critical for this work.

 “Public outreach is critical because this project isn’t like a shiny new bridge—people can’t see it,” Brian Kearney shares.
 “It involves clean drinking water which people already expect.
 Community involvement helps get the word out to make sure the community understands the project, so that when the construction crews are on their block to do the replacement, residents know what's happening, they have their meter accessible and they're letting the contractors in to get the work done with minimal disturbance.”